scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

     :math:`y = x * coef + intercept + e`

 where `e` is observation noise.
-We will use the `statmodels
+We will use the `statsmodels
 <http://statsmodels.sourceforge.net/>`_ module to:

 #.
 Fit a linear model.
 We will use the simplest strategy, `ordinary least